viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 1. Click the **Save config** button at the bottom of the page.
    Now, when you switch back to **Builder** mode, you can see the new configuration settings under the **Services** and **Modules** subtabs.

-This generated configuration features the minimum required configuration to support this tutorial: a `services` definition for the [ML model](/services/ml/) service and a `modules` definition for our `example_mlmodelservice_tflite` [custom module](extend/modular-resources/#configure-your-modular-resource).
+This generated configuration features the minimum required configuration to support this tutorial: `services` parameters for the [ML model](/services/ml/) service and `modules` parameters for the `example_mlmodelservice_tflite` module.

 ## Run the inference client

-With everything configured and running, you can now run the inference client that connects to `viam-server` and uses the `example_mlmodelservice_tflite` custom module.
+With everything configured and running, you can now run the inference client that connects to `viam-server` and uses the `example_mlmodelservice_tflite` module.

 1. First, determine your robot address and location secret.
 To do so, navigate to [the Viam app](https://app.viam.com), select the **Code sample** tab, and toggle **Include secret**.
    The location secret resembles `abcd1234abcd1234abcd1234abcd1234abcd1234abcd1234` and the robot address resembles `my-robot-main.abcdefg123.viam.cloud`.

    {{%  snippet "secret-share.md" %}}

-1. On the command line of the system you built the Viam C++ SDK on, run the following to start the inference client, providing the necessary access credentials and the path to the labels file we extracted earlier:
+1. Then, run the following to start the inference client, providing the necessary access credentials and the path to the labels file extracted earlier:

    ```sh {id="terminal-prompt" class="command-line" data-prompt="$"}
    cd ~/example_workspace/opt/bin